doke05c/UrbanBlogs/posts/densitymappercont.md

 This is the up to date map of the Upper East Side Historic District, with its 2010 expansion.
 It stretches to Lexington from 61st Street up to 69th Street, and straddles mid-block between Lexington and 3rd Avenues from 69th Street up to 76th Street, before retreating back to Lexington for its last three blocks uptown.
 As you can see, the eastern boundary of the district varies depending on the cross-street, so just saying "3rd Avenue" as the boundary does not do this complex border justice.
 Saying that the border is "somewhere between Park and 3rd Avenues" would be more accurate, which is why Lexington Avenue can vary greatly in character depending on where one is located in the Upper East Side.

 This district was first considered for establishment in 1979, and was passed in 1981, with a national registration in 1984.
-During the 1980s, while the district was just finishing up making its way through the legal pipeline, development of apartment buildings in the EUES was beginning to reach higher and higher into the sky.
+During the 1980s, while the district was just finishing up making its way through the legal pipeline, development of apartment buildings in the EUES was reaching higher and higher into the sky.
 With the recent establishment of this historic district in the WUES, all of these buildings were built in the EUES, mostly east of Lexington Avenue, in order to get permits.
 Historic districts generally have very restrictive rules on what can or cannot be built, including buildings that would actually **_match_** the older style of the neighborhood, for fear of "copying" the classic architecture.
 With the character of the WUES locked into place, and following new zoning regulations for the EUES in the early 80s that were more permissive to tall, imposing towers, development was encouraged to flood into it, with buildings reaching into the thirties and forties of stories as housing demands continued to push the neighborhood into the sky.
 As a result, densities in the EUES crept ever upward, far outpacing that of the WUES.

-As the late 80s approached, the rapid construction of towers reached a breaking point in city planning politics, with two major belligerents: the NYC Planning Department and real estate industry, who saw the need for more housing and continuous upscaling in the EUES, and grassroots neighborhood preservation groups like Civitas, who felt that the new towers were antithetical to the character of the UES, and that their construction would greatly damage the neighborhood.
+As the late 80s approached, the rapid construction of towers reached a breaking point in city planning politics, with two major belligerents: the NYC Planning Department and Real Estate Board, who saw the need for more housing and continuous upscaling in the EUES, and grassroots neighborhood preservation groups like Civitas, who felt that the new towers were antithetical to the character of the UES, and that their construction would greatly damage the neighborhood.

 ![Civitas Opposition to Supertalls in 2nd/93rd, 1986-87](/assets/images/3_uesnyt1.png)
 #### 1986-87, Civitas Opposition to Supertalls, Pictured by the [New York Times](https://timesmachine.nytimes.com/timesmachine/1987/12/06/issue.html)